Understanding Tablet Coating ProcessPrint

 - Polyvinylacetate phthalate

-The sugar coating process actually starts in the Subcoating stage whereby the tablet’s sides are rounded up to the desired look.
-This is also where smoothing and color is added to the tablet.
+The sugar coating process actually starts with a subcoating stage in which the sides of the tablet are rounded or shaped up to the desired appearance.
+This stage is where the tablet is smoothed and colour may be added.

-- A gum based solution is applied to the tablet followed by application of dust powder and drying the tablet.
-The process is repeatedly done until the desired shape is reached.
+A gum based solution or syrup is coated on the tablet, followed by the application of a suitable powder filler.
+The tablet is then dried.
+The procedure is repeated until the desired tablet shape is achieved.

 Subcoating therefore involves alternating gum solution with dusting powder until the desired shape and consistency is achieved.
 Excess water is removed after every syrup application.